-Used to apply anti-reflective and mirror-finish coatings to eyeglass lenses.
-Over 800 unique components, including a high-vacuum chamber powered by a turbomolecular pump.
+This complex machine is used to apply anti-reflective and mirror-finish coatings to eyeglass lenses.
+It has over 800 unique components, including a high-vacuum chamber powered by a turbo-molecular pump.

 Rubidium Infusion System

-A lead encased generator is eluted with saline to produce a sterile, non-pyrogenic solution of Rb-82 chloride.
+This system has a lead encased generator that is eluted with saline to produce a sterile, non-pyrogenic solution of Rb-82 chloride.
 This radioactive diagnostic agent is used along with PET imaging to evaluate adult patients with suspected or existing coronary artery disease.

 PRP (Platelet-Rich-Plasma) Separation Device

 PRP is separated from whole blood through the use of an integrated centrifuge and two separate syringe pumps.
 Whole blood is pumped in and PRP is pumped out — all while the centrifuge is spinning.
-The unique centrifuge design prevents the single piece tubing from becoming entangled.
+The unique design of this device prevents the single piece tubing from becoming entangled.

 Simulator for Prostate Ablation Surgery